03 Nov 5 Things You Must Understand About Filing Bankruptcy

 Got a good excuse for not filing them?
 Doesn’t matter.
 Get them filed.
 It pains me to even listen to all the “dog ate my homework” excuses clients come up with for not having their tax returns filed.
 I know it’s a pain (for some at least), but it’s got to be done.
 Apply the Nike Doctrine: Just Do It!

 3. Don’t hide things from your lawyer.
 This is a really stupid idea, so get it out of your head.
 I can’t tell you how many times I find out my client bought a car, or transferred an asset, or did something else without bothering to tell me.
 Here’s the tough love truth: It’s just a really bad idea.
 Don’t do anything without telling your lawyer!
 And NEVER hide anything from your lawyer.

-There are some (relatively minor) side effects to filing.
-If you don’t want ANY side effects, then get out your checkbook an repay your creditors in full.
+There are some (relatively minor) side effects to filing bankruptcy.
+If you don’t want ANY side effects, then get out your checkbook and repay your creditors in full.

-The bottom line here is that bankrutpcy is WORK for you.
+The bottom line here is that bankruptcy is WORK for you.
 You must, as some teacher probably told you, apply yourself.
 But if you do, the rewards are worth it!